GOLDEN STATE BALLET

 Reece also holds a BA in Creative Writing from the University of California, Riverside.

-Samantha Schmidt, Corps de ballet
+Samantha Schmidt, Corps de Ballet

-Samantha Schmidt, GSB | Photo: Samantha Zausch
+Samantha Schmidt, GSB | Photo: Samantha Zauscher

 Sponsored by Anna & Mario Scipione

-Silken Kelly, Soloist
+Silken Kelly, Principal

 Silken Kelly, GSB | Photo: Sam Zauscher